BenthicSubstrateMapping/PyHum/docs/README.rst

 This is a new project written and maintained by Daniel Buscombe.
 Bugs are expected - please report them, I will fix them quickly.
 Feedback and suggestions for improvements are *very* welcome

 Please download, try, report bugs, fork, modify, evaluate, discuss, collaborate.
-Please address all suggestions, comments and queries to: dbuscombe@usgs.gov.
+Please use the 'Issues' tab in github `here <https://github.com/dbuscombe-usgs/PyHum>`_

 Thanks for stopping by!

 .. _troubleshooting: